DennisHanyuanXu/Decision-Tree/README.md

 # Decision Tree Project
-_Python implementation of decision tree for classification of meteorological dataset, includes pruning and ensemble methods_
+_Python implementation of decision tree for classification of meteorological dataset_

 ## 1. Models and Methods
 ### 1.1 Decision Tree Models